 Each LOTS should establish and describe a process for recording the performance of individual vehicles and a method for analyzing overall maintenance performance and costs.
 Such a process, usually called a Management Information System (MIS), tracks maintenance information, including PMs, repairs, costs by vehicle, fuel use and efficiency by vehicle, road calls, parts/labor cost breakouts, and per-mile cost.
 MIS systems can be elaborate electronic software or simple written procedures explaining how well the maintenance staff and senior management are informed and kept abreast of PM and the upkeep of all Federal assets.
 The reporting system should also describe maintenance reports utilized and explain how they are reviewed and acted upon by senior management and staff.
-Maintenance forms and checklists utilized in the maintenance program must be regularly updated to be consistent with the LOTS current rolling stock and/or equipment inventory and the manufacturers' maintenance and PM requirements for that rolling stock and/or equipment.
+Maintenance forms and checklists utilized in the maintenance program must be regularly updated to be consistent with the LOTS current rolling stock and/or equipment.
 The LOTS will be required to submit updated rolling stock and equipment inventories annually.